maclean-lab/singlecell-parinf/README.md

-# Parameter inference for calcium mode using pystan
+# Parameter inference for calcium model using pystan